nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

 1. An import for the `SubmissionButton` component
 2. A call to the `SubmissionButton()` function to get the button HTML
 3. The button HTML in our container's content

+This gives us a simple way to verify that our button is working before we add more complex functionality. **Time to test.** Refresh the browser and click the button.
+Do you see the console log?

 ## Updating the Transient State Module